dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 different hybrid signature scheme designs and different security goals for them.
 It is intended as a resource for designers and implementers of hybrid signature schemes to help them decide what properties they do and do not require from their scheme.
-It does not attemmpt to answer the question of whether or not a hybrid schemme is desirable for or should be used in a given case.
+It does not attempt to answer the question of whether or not a hybrid scheme is desirable for, or should be used in a given case.
 It also intentionally does not propose concrete hybrid signature combiners or instantiations thereof.